peritob/Syzygium-luehmannii/README.md

 Data associated with this project is available here: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1099473

-Genome data is available at the following NCBI accessions: PRJNA1111597, PRJNA1111668
+Genome data is available at the following NCBI accession numbers JBEWWB000000000, JBEWWC000000000

 Annotation data is available here: